-It is unclear exactly why, but starting a Keto diet may cause flu-like symptoms.
-About 2-3 days after starting a Ketogenic diet symptoms like headache, brain fog, fatigue, nausea, constipation, difficulty sleeping, and body aches can appear.
+It is unclear exactly why, but starting a Ketosis diet may cause flu-like symptoms.
+About 2-3 days after starting a Ketosis diet symptoms like headache, brain fog, fatigue, nausea, constipation, difficulty sleeping, and body aches can appear.

 Some health officials suggest this is due to a “withdrawal” from the lack of carbohydrates, an immunity reaction in the body, or simply a change in your gut’s microbiome.
 Whatever its cause, to avoid the Keto Flu or to reduce its effects, starting slow, staying hydrated, resting, and more can help.